 "Public housing and gentrification: Does access to better neighborhood resources improve student outcomes for low-income kids?"

 2nd-Year PhD Student Paper Presentation: Hannah Patnaik

-“The Impact of the Productive Safety Net Programme on Disease Progression and Food Security Among People Living with HIV in Ethiopia.”
+“The Impact of Ethiopia's Productive Safety Net Programs on Food Security and Health Outcomes.”